-Milk tart pancake mille-feuille.
-Quite a mouthful, right?
-Even if the ‘mille-feuille’ doesn’t roll easily off the tongue, there’ll be no problem with spooning in mouthfuls of this shamelessly-rich cake.
-Mille-feuille refers to the multiple layers of buttery puff pastry usually filled with cream and perhaps fresh berries, but because we’re keeping things local and lekker for the month of May, our layers consist of a stalwart of South African food culture, the pancake, also known as, pannekoek!
-Let’s face it, no school fete or market worth its salt, is complete without the requisite pancake stand.
+Milk tart pancake mille-feuille is a deliciously creamy mouthful that sounds fancy schmancy but it is in fact regular old pancakes dolled up with custard.
+Mille feuille refers to the multiple layers of buttery puff pastry usually filled with cream and perhaps fresh berries, but we’re keeping things local for the month of May.
+The layers consist of South African staple, pancakes or pannekoek, if you will.
+No school fete or market worth its salt, is complete without a pancake stand.

 The batter is made with the same basic recipe used in this chicken a la king filled pancake post.
 To it I’ve added ground cinnamon and castor sugar for a touch of sweetness.
 Layered between the pancakes, a whipped cream milk tart custard.
 A generous scattering of cinnamon sugar between each layer adds texture, flavour and crunch.
-It’s finished off with pillowy-soft whipped cream and a dredging of cinnamon sugar.
+It’s finished off with pillowy-soft whipped cream and a final dredging of cinnamon sugar.

 Milk tart pancake mille Feuille